 How to get sunscreen out of eyes?

 The most effective option for the eyes of your child or yourself is to flush the eyes with water.
-Showers are ideal but any continuous flow of water will do.
+Showers are ideal, but any continuous flow of water will do.
 Cleanse your eyes for about 15 minutes, and blink your eyes often while doing it.
-If you wear contact lenses be sure to take them off contacts first.
+If you wear contact lenses, be sure to take them off first.

-Eyes may appear red and irritable after you’ve completed the flushing procedure.
-This is simply because your eyes are still red due to the sunblock you put in them.
+Your eyes may appear red and irritable after you’ve completed the flushing procedure.
+This is simply because your eyes are still red due to the sunblock you put on them.
 The eye may also be reacting to the frequent flushing.
-It is recommended to wait for 15 minutes or a half hours to see if the eye is completely healed.
+It is recommended to wait for 15 minutes or two and a half hours to see if the eye is completely healed.
 Cold compresses can assist in relieving discomfort.
 Make use of artificial tears that are free of preservatives throughout the next few weeks.
 Beware of eye drops that contain preservatives because these chemicals may cause additional irritation.

-In most instances, you’ll be okay and the irritation will disappear completely within a few days.
-If, however, your eyes continue to be irritated, take a visit to an eye doctor to have an extensive exam.
+In most instances, you’ll be okay, and the irritation will disappear completely within a few days.
+If, however, your eyes continue to be irritated, pay a visit to an eye doctor to have an extensive exam.

 How Do You Prevent Sunscreen From Getting In Your Eyes?